 All users must first register with the CUNY Portal system in order to access Blackboard.
-Detailed instructions on Blackboard can be found by clicking on the following link http://www.hunter.cuny.edu/it/blackboard
+Detailed instructions on Blackboard can be found at https://hunter.cuny.edu/information-technology/services/accounts-access/blackboard/

 CUNYfirst

 CUNY first is our web-based system for student registration and faculty administrative functions, like viewing class rosters, verifying enrollment, and submitting grades.